khulnasoft-lab/AiEXEC/SECURITY.md

 This security policy applies to all public projects under the aiexec-ai organization on GitHub.
 We prioritize security and continuously work to safeguard our systems.
 However, vulnerabilities can still exist.
 If you identify a security issue, please report it to us so we can address it promptly.

-### Security/Bugfix Versions
+### Security Measures

+1. **Automated Security Scanning**
+   - Code is automatically scanned for vulnerabilities using Bandit and Safety
+   - Dependencies are regularly checked for known vulnerabilities
+   - Pre-commit hooks enforce security checks before code is committed

+2. **Security/Bugfix Versions**
    - Fixes are released either as part of the next minor version (e.g., 1.3.0 → 1.4.0) or as an on-demand patch version (e.g., 1.3.0 → 1.3.1)
    - Security fixes are given priority and might be enough to cause a new version to be released
+   - Critical security updates are backported to the last stable release when possible

+3. **Dependency Management**
+   - All dependencies are pinned to specific versions
+   - Regular dependency updates are performed with security checks
+   - Automatic dependency updates are monitored and reviewed

+4. **Secure Development Practices**
+   - Code reviews are required for all changes
+   - Security-focused code reviews for sensitive areas
+   - Regular security training for core contributors

 ## Reporting a Vulnerability